MinIO

-MinIO is an object storage system released under GNU Affero General Public License v3.0.
+MinIO was an object storage system released under GNU Affero General Public License v3.0.
 It is API compatible with the Amazon S3 cloud storage service.
 It is capable of working with unstructured data such as photos, videos, log files, backups, and container images with the maximum supported object size being 50TB.

 History & development

-MinIO is developed by MinIO Inc, a Silicon Valley–based technology startup founded in November 2014.
+MinIO was developed by MinIO Inc, a Silicon Valley–based technology startup founded in November 2014.

 MinIO has published a number of benchmarks to disclose both its own performance and the performance of an object storage in general.
 These benchmarks include comparisons to an Amazon S3 for Trino, Presto, and Spark, as well as throughput results for the S3Benchmark on HDD and NVMe drives.

 MinIO was originally released under Apache License 2.0, but in 2021 it was migrated to AGPLv3.

-MinIO releases a free "community edition" which is only distributed as a source code release and has a greatly simplified administration interface.
+MinIO released a free "community edition" which is only distributed as a source code release and has a greatly simplified administration interface.

+In February 2026 Minio, Inc stopped developing MinIO after it had previously stopped distributing compiled versions and accepting new features for their product.
+Since then it is not maintained anymore.